menu

 Occupations and Workforce

-When you are in Sidon, you'll notice that it is more blue-collar than most other communities in America.
-81.82% of Sidon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Sidon is generally considered to be a blue-collar town.
+81.82% of the Sidon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sidon is a town of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Sidon who work in food service (18.18%), office and administrative support (0.00%), and sales jobs (0.00%).

 Setting & Lifestyle

-Sidon’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Sidon’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Sidon has relatively fewer families with younger children, and/or college students.
 Combined, this makes Sidon a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.